JOThurgood/mhd-ray-tracing/README.md

 *sample points*.
 The ode solver chooses step sizes within tolerances.
 This can give the impression of larger 'jumps' in regions of high alfven speed than in smaller.
 In reality, it is just that the linear sampling in time means there are less points to construct the line.
+The ode solution itself *usually* has used an appropriate step size within adaptive tolerances.
 Beware of this.
 In future it would be best to allow the user to pass the sampling points through to the solver, rather than it assuming linear spacing between the two.